KonradSzwarc/better-self-toolbox/src/data/tags/en/fallacy.md

 ---
 name: 'Fallacy'
-summary: 'Learn to spot flawed arguments that distort logic and derail discussions.
-Build intellectual resilience by identifying manipulative reasoning patterns - whether in others’ arguments or your own.'
+summary: "Learn to spot flawed arguments that distort logic and derail discussions.
+Build intellectual resilience by identifying manipulative reasoning patterns - whether in others' arguments or your own."
 ---